CLIAI/handy_scripts/pdfs/23/LLM_and_Literate_Programming/Literate_Programming_Experiment_with_GPT4.article.md

 improve mutual communication between humans, about complex structured matters, like computer code.

-## Observations
+## Observations and Conclusions

--   After dialog and encouraging it to ask me questions to make sure we end up with good requirements (which was very good, as revealed its misunderstandings of some of my intents), I encouraged to start by making README.md, basically to be requirements document and
+*   After dialog and encouraging it to ask me questions to make sure we end up with good requirements (which was very good, as revealed its misunderstandings of some of my intents), I encouraged to start by making README.md, basically to be requirements document and